hustf/MechanicalUnits.jl/README.md

 - Open an [issue](https://github.com/hustf/MechanicalUnits/issues/new) and let's make this better together!

 - *Bug reports, feature requests, patches, and well-wishes are always welcome.*

-## FAQ

-- ***Is this for real?***

-Yes.
-And for imaginary units as well.
-What about dual numbers?
-We have not tested yet.

-*What does this cost?*

-Your time.
-It may save some, too.

 ## Contributing